-The Department of Education provides students with an opportunity to gain a firm foundation in the elements of early childhood education, special education and secondary education.
-As a student in the Thiel College Education Department, students will experience a high-quality education programs based on the latest "Effective Schools" research that incudes instructional teaching strategies based on the work of Robert Marzano, Jay McTighe, Grant Wiggins, Charlotte Danielson, and other current leaders in the field of education.
+The Department of Education provides students with an opportunity to gain a firm foundation in the elements of early childhood education, special education, and secondary education.
+Students will be equipped with the knowledge, skills, and research-based teaching strategies to ensure they will be successful teachers and leaders in today's ever-changing classrooms.